paulbrenker/tex-github-workflow/README.md

-# An automated development environment for LaTeX projects
+# A Teamplate to easlily manage your LaTeX projects with GitHub

 This repository is providing a template with project settings for VSCode and a GitHub Actions setup that makes collaborative development on LaTeX documents easy.